 Mark Point Walk (1-7 hours).
 Adjacent to the settlement, a walk around Mark Point can take an hour or a full day.
 In addition to the Gentoo colony there are sandy beaches, whale skeletons and a plethora of natural flora and fauna.

 Loop Head Walk (1-7 hours).
 A walk around Loop Head can take just an hour or a full day – when you have gone far enough, just cross over the peninsular and walk back to the settlement.
 At the end of Loop Head is a Sea Lion colony, enroute to which you can stop at an old shanty.
-The Loop is home to a wide range of birds and flora and sea lions and dolphins can often be seen from the coast.
+Loop Head is home to a wide range of birds and flora and sea lions and dolphins can often be seen from the coast.
+Whales are now a common visitor to this shoreline during the months of January to April.
 You may even see a fox.
-Because of its size guided Land Rover tours are available to enable visitors to see all this area has to offer.
+Due to its size, guided Land Rover tours are available to enable visitors to see all this area has to offer.
+A 3.5 kilometre long, coastal tussac restoration programme was established in September 2017.

 Mount Weddell 1,256ft / 383m (2 ½ – 3 ½ hours).
 This is a reasonably straightforward walk from the settlement but sufficiently strenuous to give a sense of achievement.
 A superb 360 degree vista over the island and surrounding hills, creeks and other islands is the prize at the top!